Thatching Courses Guide | Advice & Tips | Checkatrade

 How much does a master thatcher earn?

 Becoming a master thatcher requires years of experience handling a range of different jobs and solving thatching problems.
-Luckily, once you become a master thatcher you can expect to earn a good wage of between £500 and £600 per week.
+Luckily, as a master thatcher you could earn an even higher wage, taking home over £60k if you own your own business.

 How long is a thatching apprenticeship?

-How long your thatching apprenticeship is will come down to the type of apprenticeship you choose and the qualification you are studying for.
+Thatching training through an apprenticeship will come down to the qualification you are studying for.
 Generally, an intermediate apprenticeship will take 18 months, but if you want to become a master thatcher this will take longer.

 How many thatchers are in the UK?